D-Bhatta/Nasa-Get/notes/Notes_django_nasa_get.md

 - Create a model that can store user API keys
 - Create model with name `UserAPIs` with
 - Create a `api_key` field as `TextField`
-- Make migrations
+- Make migrations: `python manage.py makemigrations homepage`
-- Migrate
+- Migrate: `python manage.py migrate`
 - Add to admin
 - Try saving 2 random inputs there